trufflesuite/trufflesuite.com/src/docs/tezos/truffle/quickstart.md

 * `counter.test.js`
 * `simpleStorage.test.js`

-See the [Test your Contracts]() section for more information on how to write tests for your LIGO congrats.
+See the [Testing Tezos contracts](/docs/tezos/truffle/quick-start/testing-your-tezos-contracts) section for more information on how to write tests for your LIGO congrats.

 Running your tests is easy, by running following command: